yzh44yzh/fp/CIS194_intro_haskell/2015_spring/hw2/Mastermind.md

 ## Exercise 5

-Now that we have the concept of consistency, we can filter a list of Code s to only contain those that are consistent with a given Move.
+Now that we have the concept of consistency, we can filter a list of Codes to only contain those that are consistent with a given Move.

 This will be useful to us since our game solver will start with a list of all possible codes and gradually filter the list based on each new